CIEMAT-Neutrino/CAJITA/README.md

 ### 👾 2.
 RUN YOUR CHOSEN GEOMETRY

-Therer are three options of configuring the geometry that can be run as:
+There are three options of configuring the geometry that can be run as:

 * option1: no json.
 Source information in the .mac.
 Compile to update changes in construction.